The Missing (novel series): Caught

 Jonah and Katherine are in school when time freezes.
 They are subsequently transported to Albert Einstein's apartment in Bern in August 1903, just before his wife Mileva enters with a telegram from her parents in Novi Sad, Serbia informing them that their daughter Lieserl, who was left with Mileva's parents, is very ill with scarlet fever.
 As Mileva enters the apartment, she bumps into Jonah, who has commanded his Elucidator to make him and Katherine invisible; he drops the device, which has made itself look like a compass to disguise itself, and Mileva picks it up.
 Jonah and Katherine, still invisible, poke through the Einsteins' private papers after they go to bed, and then follow Mileva through the streets of Bern onto the train to Novi Sad in the morning.
 On the train, Mileva becomes aware of their presence.
 They then follow Mileva to her parents' house and conceal themselves in Lieserl's room.
 Then Emily, one of the other girls from the time cave, appears in the room, telling Jonah and Katherine she was sent back by JB, who told her she would find out what she needed to know when she arrived at her destination.
 Just before Mileva enters the room, Jonah persuades Emily to merge with her tracer as Lieserl in order to conceal herself.
 Mileva, demanding that Jonah and Katherine cure her daughter, takes Lieserl and leads them out into the nearby woods; she uses the Elucidator to render them visible and is chagrined to find they are only children.
 Emily, unable to endure Lieserl's high fever and shortness of breath any longer, then separates from the tracer, causing Mileva to go into hysterics until Jonah tells her that Lieserl is not dead, and introduces Mileva to Emily as Lieserl.
 When Mileva tries to show Albert the 13-year-old Emily, time freezes in 1903 as well, but not Mileva, since she skipped time to when Albert arrived.
 They are all sent, along with Emily, to a place outside of time, called a time hollow.
-Mileva freezes everyone there using the Elucidator and then watches her whole life, Emily's life, and learns English to understand how time travel worked.
+Mileva freezes everyone there using the Elucidator and then watches her whole life, Emily's life, and learns English to understand how time travel works.
 Then she unfreezes only Jonah and allows him to come with her and save time.
-Jonah lets Mileva keep the Elucidator when she returns to her time, which allows her to later send her demented son, Tete Einstein, to the future as a baby, where he grows up to become JB.
+Jonah lets Mileva keep the Elucidator when she returns to her time, which allows her to later send her schizophrenic son, Tete Einstein, to the future as a baby, where he is cured of his illness and grows up to become JB.

 Caught was released on September 3, 2012.